Strategy and concepts

 Opportunities and challenges

-Fewer accidents, greater traffic safety: this is one of the aims that is accompanying the utilisation of automated and autonomous vehicle systems.
-The potential improvement of traffic safety is not the only benefit offered by automated driving systems.
-The technology can also enable efficient, resource-saving traffic and can also help to reduce emissions.
+Fewer accidents, greater traffic safety.
+This is one of the objectives associated with the utilization of automated and autonomous systems in vehicles.
+However, a potential improvement in traffic safety is not the only advantage of automated driving: the technology can also make for efficient traffic management.

 Leading role in automated driving

 New technologies require legal certainty.
-That’s why the Mercedes-Benz Group is a member of national and international bodies and associations that promote the establishment of consistent legal standards for automated driving.
-We seek to support the development of a uniform framework for automated driving systems — both for the associated technical certification and for legal certainty and compliance with all relevant laws when in operation.
+For this reason, the Mercedes-Benz Group is a member of national and international bodies and associations that promote the establishment of consistent legal standards for automated driving.

 Responsible product development

 Among other things, the German Road Traffic Act (StVG) and the German Road Traffic Regulations (StVO) have been translated into a system language.
-This was necessary because although the fact that the German Road Traffic Act and the German Road Traffic Regulations essentially define the currently valid road regulations in Germany, most of their elements are not designed to be used as a template for programming technical systems.
-Group-wide cooperation on this issue has led to the formulation of special driving and system requirements that help us to ensure that our systems are able to comply with the various requirements relating to legal and ethical issues, product safety and certification requirements on the system side.
+This was necessary, because although the German Road Traffic Act and the German Road Traffic Regulations essentially define the currently valid road regulations in Germany, most of their elements are not designed to be used as a template for programming technical systems.
+The result of this cross-divisional cooperation is the creation of special driving and system requirements, which help the Group to implement the various legal, ethical, product safety and certification requirements on the system side.

-With regard to safety in cities in future, the participants defined two key focus areas.
+With regard to safety in cities in the future, the participants defined two key focus areas.
 In 2022, the Mercedes-Benz Group worked on both of these together with politics, society and researchers and will continue the work in 2023.

-- The participants in the working group also expressed their desire to see the Mercedes-Benz Group participate more extensively in the public debate on — and the development of solutions for — sustainable mobility and traffic safety in cities.
-We firmly believe that legal certainty is a fundamental prerequisite for the concrete implementation of mobility solutions.
-Here as well, we plan to work more closely and intensely with cities and research institutions in order to bring together various perspectives.
+The participants in the working group also expressed their desire to see the Mercedes-Benz Group participate more extensively in the public debate on – and the development of solutions for – sustainable mobility and traffic safety in cities.
+The Mercedes-Benz Group firmly believes that legal certainty is a fundamental prerequisite for the concrete implementation of mobility solutions.
+Here as well, the Group plans to work more closely and intensely with cities and research institutions in order to bring together various perspectives.

 Involvement in committees and associations